twitter/twemoji/README.md

 ```

 _string parsing + callback_

-If a callback is passed, the `src` attribute will be the one returned by the same callback.
+If a callback is passed, the value of the `src` attribute will be the value returned by the callback.
 ```js
 twemoji.parse(
   'I \u2764\uFE0F emoji!',